eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 In ESLint v5, the `parent` property is set on all AST nodes before any rules have access to the AST.
 This makes it easier to write some rules, because the `parent` property is always available rather than being mutated behind the scenes.
 However, as a side-effect of having `parent` properties, the AST object has a circular structure the first time a rule sees it (previously, it only had a circular structure after the first rule listeners were called).
 As a result, a custom rule that enumerates all properties of a node in order to traverse the AST might now loop forever or run out of memory if it does not check for cycles properly.

 **To address:** If you have written a custom rule that enumerates all properties of an AST node, consider excluding the `parent` property or implementing cycle detection to ensure that you obtain the correct result.

+## <a name="spread-operators"></a> When using the default parser, spread operators now have type `SpreadElement`

+Previously, when parsing JS code like `const foo = {...data}` with the `experimentalObjectRestSpread` option enabled, the default parser would generate an `ExperimentalSpreadProperty` node type for the `...data` spread element.

+In ESLint v5, the default parser will now always give the `...data` AST node the `SpreadElement` type, even if the (now deprecated) [`experimentalObjectRestSpread`](#experimental-object-rest-spread) option is enabled.
+This makes the AST compliant with the current ESTree spec.

+**To address:** If you have written a custom rule that relies on spread operators having the `ExperimentalSpreadProperty` type, you should update it to also work with spread operators that have the `SpreadElement` type.

+## <a name="rest-operators"></a> When using the default parser, rest operators now have type `RestElement`

+Previously, when parsing JS code like `const {foo, ...rest} = data` with the `experimentalObjectRestSpread` option enabled, the default parser would generate an `ExperimentalRestProperty` node type for the `...data` rest element.

+In ESLint v5, the default parser will now always give the `...data` AST node the `RestElement` type, even if the (now deprecated) [`experimentalObjectRestSpread`](#experimental-object-rest-spread) option is enabled.
+This makes the AST compliant with the current ESTree spec.

+**To address:** If you have written a custom rule that relies on rest operators having the `ExperimentalRestProperty` type, you should update it to also work with rest operators that have the `RestElement` type.

 ## <a name="jsx-text-nodes"></a> When using the default parser, text nodes in JSX elements now have type `JSXText`